 Make sure your agents are adequately trained so they can resolve customer issues during the first interaction.
 This will help reduce the number of abandoned calls and increase customer satisfaction rates.

-Use data collected from performance metrics and KPIs to evaluate agent performance regularly and identify areas where improvement is needed.
+Use data collected from performance metrics and KPIs to evaluate agent performance regularly and identify improvement areas.

 Setting goals and targets for key performance indicators helps keep your team accountable and motivated to achieve results.